Research Accelerator Funding Call for 2023 has closed

 Priority will be given to proposals that:

-- interdisciplinary in nature with collaborating researchers from at least two of the TISS founding partners i.e.: Faculty of Kinesiology and Physical Education, Temerty Faculty of Medicine and/or Sinai Health System
+2. interdisciplinary in nature with collaborating researcher(s) from at least one of the TISS founding partners i.e.: Faculty of Kinesiology and Physical Education, Temerty Faculty of Medicine and/or Sinai Health System

 Funding amount and duration: up to $120,000 per project that must be completed within two years.
 Renewal applications may be considered.

-Full grant applications in Stage two will be a maximum of 20 pages, standard formatting; 11 or 12 pt font, with standard margins (top/bottom: 2.5cm, left/right: 1.9cm) including tables, figures, appendices, references, but excluding CVs.
+Full grant applications in Stage two will be around 12-15 pages, no more than a maximum of 20 pages, standard formatting; 11 or 12 pt font, with standard margins (top/bottom: 2.5cm, left/right: 1.9cm) including tables, figures, appendices, references, but excluding CVs.
 The full application requirements will be provided to successful Stage 1 (LOI) applicants.

 GRANT TIMELINES: